Fitus/Zaloha.sh/DOCUMENTATION.md

 files locally, even one single process will probably fully utilize the available bus capacity.
 In such cases, copying files in parallel does not make sense.

-Contrary to this, imagine what happens when a process copies a small file over a network with high latency: sending out the small file takes microseconds, but waiting for the network round-trip to finish takes milliseconds.
+On the contrary, imagine what happens when a process copies a small file over a network with high latency: sending out the small file takes microseconds, but waiting for the network round-trip to finish takes milliseconds.
 Also, the process is idle most of the time, and the network capacity is under-utilized.